kisinga/learning-svlete/README.md

 run `npm run start`
 open your browser and point it to the address provided in the terminal.
 It something like ` http://localhost:33229`, but the port changes
 Is it a framework?
 Is is a compiler?
 Is it both?
 To find out I started with [this temmplate](https://github.com/sveltejs/template).
-I am using a nice set of [youtube tutorials](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO) by "The Net Ninja"
+I am using a nice set of [youtube tutorials](https://www.youtube.com/playlist?list=PL4cUxeGkcC9hlbrVO_2QFVqVPhlZmz7tO) by "The Net Ninja".
+I gotta warn you though.
+This ninja moves fast!

 # Impressions (Mostly in Comparison to Angular)
 **Day 1**